Come Back When You Grow Up (album): Reception

+Contemporary reviews

+The album received a positive critical reception upon its release.
+Billboard noted that Vee "presents a new up-to-date sound that should easily win acceptance with such top numbers as 'Before You Go', 'You're a Big Girl Now', and 'Double Good Feeling'."
+Cashbox described the album as "a fine showcase for the versatile talent of the artist."
+The Dayton Daily News said that Vee "soft-pedals some good contemporary music", adding, "Though he's backed by the Strangers, the LP belongs to him."

+Retrospectives

 Bruce Eder of AllMusic said that the album showed "instead of sounding like a Buddy Holly wannabe gone to seed, he['s] doing music that could just as easily have come from, say, the Classics IV or the Monkees, or any other contemporary rock act out of 1966–1967.
 The transition is nearly as jarring as that of Johnny Rivers from rock & roller to folk-rocker to contemporary songwriter, and fascinating as well as great listening."

-Billboard notes Vee "present a new up-to-date sound that should easily win acceptance with such top numbers as 'Before You Go', 'You're a Big Girl Now', and 'Double Good Feeling'.'

-Cashbox described the album as "a fine showcase for the versatile talent of the artist."

-The Dayton Daily News said that Vee "soft-pedals some good contemporary music", adding, "Though he's backed by the Strangers, the LP belongs to him."
+On the other hand, The Encyclopedia of Popular Music gave the album a two-star rating only, meaning that they believed that album was "flawed or lacking in some way."